lavumi/resume/README.md

 	- UI Enhancements
 - Contents Update
 	- Bug fix
-	- Various New Events
+	- Various New Events and Features
 		- Launch of Kino Slot for Web and Mobile
 		- Rework of Profile and Level Systems
 		- In-game Tutorial
-	- Redesign of Client-side Login Sequence
+  		- Scratch Lottery System
 	- Integration with Apple Connect
 	- Integration with Apple Game Center
-	- Scratch Lottery System

 #### Rock'N Cash Mobile
 - 2018.08 ~ 2019.04